r-raymond/nixos-mailserver/README.md

 ## Work in progress...

-### What works and what is missing for first release
+### What works and what is missing for first release v 1.0
  * Postfix
     - [x] starts
     - [x] receive email on port 25